AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/internalLinkTypeEditProfileSettings.md

 > **internalLinkTypeEditProfileSettings**: `object`

-The link is a link to the edit profile section of the app settings
+The link is a link to the edit profile section of the application settings

 ## Type declaration